Is Medellin Safe? Medellin Colombia Safety in 2023

 One popular neighborhood within Envigado is El Dorado.
 The area gives a homey feel with small houses on narrow streets.
 The neighborhood also features many small bars, shops, minimarts, and small businesses.
 The metro is also nearby as the area offers an A-line connection to the rest of the city.

 Is Medellin Colombia Safe for Solo Travelers?

 As a hotspot for backpackers and digital nomads, many of whom travel solo, you may be interested in visiting Medellin on your own, but concerned about safety.
 Solo traveling has its perks, as you enjoy the freedom to follow your schedule and explore at your whim, but there are some challenges.

 As a solo traveler, you are solely responsible for your safety and well-being, and it is important to ensure that the place you are traveling to is safe for solo traveling.

-The good news is that Medellin is very safe for solo traveling, even if for solo female travel in Colombia.
+The good news is that Medellin is very safe for solo traveling, even for solo female travel in Colombia.
 As a solo female traveler, I lived in Medellin for about six weeks and felt quite safe, even in areas of the city that aren’t frequented by tourists.